-Listen to the audio of this blog post about World War Two – Causes
+Listen to the audio of this blog post about the causes of World War 2

 World War Two began in September 1939 when Britain and France declared war on Germany following Germany’s invasion of Poland.

-Although the outbreak of war was triggered by Germany’s invasion of Poland, the causes of the war are more complex.
+Although the outbreak of war was triggered by Germany’s invasion of Poland, the causes of World War 2 are more complex.

 Treaty of Versailles